ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 ![USGS API json Example](https://github.com/ANelson82/de_zoomcamp_2022_earthquake_capstone/blob/main/images/usgs_api_json.jpg)

 # Data Transformation
-- The [REST API json response](de_zoomcamp_2022_earthquake_capstone/sample_data/sample_earthquake_response.json) comes a nested json structure.
+- The [REST API json response](de_zoomcamp_2022_earthquake_capstone/sample_data/sample_earthquake_response.json) comes as a nested json structure.
 - The seismic events that are of the most interest are in the "features" array of objects that needs to be iterated over and extracted into a Python array.
 - This array was turned into a [Pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
-- Additional columns were created that converted the UNIX or POSIX time (ms) into datetime object.
+- Additional columns were created that converted the UNIX or POSIX time (ms) into datetime objects.

 - Example of Flattened data ![USGS API json Example](https://github.com/ANelson82/de_zoomcamp_2022_earthquake_capstone/blob/main/images/flattened_data.png)